Acidity vs GERD: How to Tell the Difference

 Digestive discomfort is common and often described as “acidity.”
 However, not all symptoms are the same.
 Some may indicate GERD (Gastroesophageal Reflux Disease), a more serious condition.

-Understanding the difference between acidity and GERD helps in early diagnosis and prevents long-term complications.
+Understanding the difference between acidity and GERD helps in early diagnosis and prevents long-term complications also can know more about gastroenterology symptoms.

 What is Acidity?